telnetr4/CowtasticMods/README.md

 # CowtasticMods
 This repo contains ~most of~ all the BepInEx 5 plugins I've written for Cowtastic Cafe.
+This document attempts to explain, in detail and with overly precise instructions, how to install mods for Cowtastic Cafe.

 Check [releases](https://github.com/telnetr4/CowtasticMods/releases) for the downloads.